awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingTempSessionTokenJava.md

-# Making Requests Using IAM User Temporary Credentials \- AWS SDK for Java<a name="AuthUsingTempSessionTokenJava"></a>
+# Making requests using IAM user temporary credentials \- AWS SDK for Java<a name="AuthUsingTempSessionTokenJava"></a>

-An IAM user or an AWS Account can request temporary security credentials \(see [Making Requests](MakingRequests.md)\) using the AWS SDK for Java and use them to access Amazon S3\.
+An IAM user or an AWS Account can request temporary security credentials \(see [Making requests](MakingRequests.md)\) using the AWS SDK for Java and use them to access Amazon S3\.
 These credentials expire after the specified session duration\.
 To use IAM temporary security credentials, do the following:

 1. Create an instance of the `AWSSecurityTokenService` class\.
 For information about providing credentials, see [Using the AWS SDKs, CLI, and Explorers](UsingAWSSDK.md)\.